ag-conrad/long_read_covid19/README.md

 ## Repository Structure

-- **StatisticalTests.R** – Fisher's exact test for cell type/condition testing and PTPRC differential expression.
+- **TranscriptStatistics.R** – Fisher's exact test for cell type/condition testing and PTPRC differential expression.
+Aggregation and plotting of transcript statistics.
 (Figure 1)
 - **SeuratWorkflow.ipynb** – Notebook used for preprocessing, QC and annotating long-read data.
 (Figure 1)
 - **ComparisonShortLong.R** – Barcode matching and label transfer between long- and short-read Seurat datasets.
 (Figure 2)
 - **DifferentialExpression.R** – DEG and DTU testing workflow using *DESeq2* and *DEXSeq* on Seurat-derived counts.
 (Figure 3)